 At the same time, starting with a sound that is too thin can also pose problems.
 Although a thin sound may be easy to insert, a less-than-snug fit means the sound can move around too much and potentially tear the delicate tissue of the urethra.

 Ideally, beginners should start with a sound that is about the diameter of their own urethra.
 The male urethra is 8 to 9 millimeters wide on average, but this may vary from person to person.
 For this reason, a set of urethral dilators may be a good place to start, as you’ll have multiple options to find the right fit.
-The Master Series Dockers Silicone Urethral Sound Training Set is perfect for newbies, as it comes with three sounds ranging in diameter from a little over 5 mm to 9.9 mm.
+This Urethral Sounding Metal Dilator Set is perfect for newbies, as it comes with five sounds ranging in diameter.
 Each sound is also tapered to gradually increase in size as it is inserted.

 How to Insert a Urethral Sound for the First Time